dracory/taskstore/README.md

 To create a task definition, you'll need to implement the TaskHandlerInterface and provide a Handle method that contains the task's logic.
 You can also extend the TaskHandlerBase struct for additional features.

 ### 5. How do I schedule a task to run in the background?
-Use `TaskDefinitionEnqueueByAlias` to add a task to the background task queue, and start a worker using `TaskQueueRunDefault`, `TaskQueueRunSerial`, or `TaskQueueRunConcurrent`.
-For recurring schedules, use `ScheduleRunner` or call `ScheduleRun` periodically.
+Use `TaskDefinitionEnqueueByAlias` to add a task to the background task queue, and start a `TaskQueueRunner` to process tasks.
+For recurring schedules, create a `Schedule` entity and use `ScheduleRunner` to automatically enqueue tasks based on recurrence rules.

 ### 6. Can I monitor the status of tasks?
 Yes, TaskStore provides methods to list tasks, check their status, and view task details.